A search query, or query, is a request for information about data in LambdaDB collections.

 Example

-score, and it is calculated based on BM25 algorithm for full-text search
+Similarity is expressed as a score, and it is calculated based on BM25 algorithm for full-text search

 and a configured similarity metric for vector search.